 - admission to final examination as a result of the "freqiuency" awarded,

-- the final examination may be skipped if the average of the quizes is greater than 10, in case the first quize has had a ranking above 7.5.
+- the final examination may be skipped if the average of the quizes is greater than 9.5, in case the first written test has had a ranking above 7.5.

-The final ranking will result from the weighted average (weight of 2) and
+The final ranking will result from the weighted average (25%) of pratical sessions reports and

 Ferrous alloys.
 Steels.
 TTT diagrams: isothermal transformation; continuous cooling transformation.
 Hardenability.
 Jominy and Grossman tests.
 Quenching severity.
 Effect of alloying elements.
 Heat treatments: annealing; quenching; tempering.
 Heat treatment of stainless steels.
 Sensitivation.
 Homogenization / solution annealing.
 Residual stresses: origin; consequences; mechanical working; shot peening.
 Thermomechanical treatments.
 Thermochemical treatments.
 Carburising.
 Nitriding.
 Carbonitriding.